BrunoGilRamirez/Ecommerce_Microservices_Platform/README.md

-# FP Micro Config Server
+# Ecommerce Micro Config Server

 ## Overview

-The **FP Micro Config Server** is a centralized configuration service built with Spring Cloud Config Server.
-It serves as the configuration hub for all microservices in the FP (Final Project) ecosystem, providing externalized configuration management in a distributed system.
+The **Ecommerce Micro Config Server** is a centralized configuration service built with Spring Cloud Config Server.
+It serves as the configuration hub for all microservices in the Ecommerce (Ecommerce project) ecosystem, providing externalized configuration management in a distributed system.

 This service allows multiple microservices to retrieve their configuration properties from a single, centralized location, enabling easy configuration management across different environments (development, testing, production).